I want to be a future physicist. But how?

 Hurray, you know how you can find what are the basic skills.
 Best of luck!

-Commit yourself at-least try to learn some basic skills.
+Commit yourself to at least trying to learn some basic skills.

-After you know what are the basic skills for your interested field then, why not you learn some of them.
-I don’t suggest you will need to learn all of them but strongly recommend know at least what they are!
+After you know what are the basic skills for your interested field then, why not learn some of them?
+I don’t suggest you will need to learn all of them but strongly recommend knowing at least at the level of what they are!
 A quick tutorial is also a good start.
-But do not try to be an expert in the first learning stage rather go for searching some research projects that are finished with these skills which you have just learned its basics.
-You can find it on arXiv or researcher personal websites.
+But do not try to be an expert in the first learning stage rather go for searching some research projects that are finished using these skills which you have just learned basics.
+You can find it on arXiv or the researcher’s website.
 And try to reproduce their projects.
-This is one way you can build up your skills level from basics to intermediate.
-If you got stuck then, email to the respective authors about your question.
+This is one way you can build up your skills level from basic to intermediate.
+If you got stuck then, email the respective authors about your question.

-This is a time where you especially want to do your own research and you need to have a mentor to supervise/track your research.
-And it’s really the hardest part everyone will ever meet in their scientific career.
+This is a time when you especially want to do your research and you need to have a mentor to supervise/track your research.
+And it’s the hardest part everyone will ever meet in their scientific career.
 So, here is the list of the points I would suggest:

 - Find the list of people who are working in your field of interest.

 - Email them mentioning that you have done this, …, this research works till now with your CV.
-And read their papers and give a concrete reason why you really wanted to work with him/her.
+Read their papers and give a concrete reason why you wanted to work with him/her.
+You do not need to fully understand their research but you must get a rough understanding of what they are interested in.
 Because they might think that there are other people why him/her!

 - If they appreciate your effort then maybe they will happily accept your proposal.

 - If yes!
 Best of luck with your research.